Scan time: 2-3 minutes / Read time: 3-5 minutes

 Nisha trades hours for money, one class at a time.

-Saturday two classes.
-Sunday one more.
-Each at $200 for two hours.
+Saturday, two classes.
+Sunday, one more.
+Each is $200 for two hours.

-By month six her calendar fills up.
+By month six her calendar is packed.
 Income tops out at $1,200 a weekend.

 She's tired.
-The money stops the day her classes stop.
+And the money stops the day her classes stop.
+Ouch.

 Her struggle: how to earn without selling another hour of her time.